GreptimeTeam/docs/docs/en/v0.3/reference/sql/cast.md

 CAST (expression AS data_type)
 ```

-## Parameters:
+## Parameters

 - expression: the expression to be converted.
 - data_type: the data type to convert the expression to.

 # Examples

  Convert a string to an integer: